FarukValjevac/MarTech/README.md

-# Product Filter Web Application
+# Product Filter & AI Web Application

-This project provides a simple web application to filter product data based on user-defined thresholds for "DB" (Deckungsbeitrag) and "Sold" quantities (Verkaufte Artikel).
-It features a React-based frontend, a NestJS backend, and a Python script for the core data processing.
+This project provides a comprehensive web application with product filtering, machine learning predictions, and an AI chatbot.
+It features a React-based frontend, a NestJS backend, Python ML scripts, and integration with Ollama for local AI chat functionality.

 ---

 ## 1. What it Does

-The web app lets users:
+The web app provides three main features:

+### 🔍 Product Filter

 - **Input two numerical thresholds**: `DB Threshold` and `Sold Threshold`.
 - **Start a data filtering process**.